 If you are interested in being in the show, but are unavailable for the scheduled auditions, please notify the producer.
 An alternate audition time, although not guaranteed, may be arranged at the producers’ and director’s discretion.

 If the audition panel is undecided about some part casting after the auditions, callbacks may be scheduled.
 Callback times and dates will be listed on the information provided to the actors at the auditions.
+(Callbacks are not indicative of casting and not all auditioners will be needed for callbacks.)

 After the cast list is finalized, it will be posted on the warehouse office window and on SVCT’s website.
+A notification and link will also be posted on SVCT’s Facebook page.
+Please “like” us on Facebook to stay informed!

 - Read the audition notice carefully.
 If you are on SVCT’s email list, you will have received an electronic audition notice.
 It will provide a link to details of what you are expected to prepare in advance–a song, a monologue, etc.–and how/whether to sign up for an audition in advance.